SNU-LIST/QSMnet/README.md

 # QSMnet & QSMnet<sup>+</sup>
 * The code is for reconstructing Quantitative Susceptibility Mapping by deep neural network (QSMnet) and QSMnet<sup>+</sup>.
 QSMnet<sup>+</sup> covers a wider range of susceptibility than QSMnet, using data augmentation approach.
 Data preprocessing, training and  inference code of QSMnet (.py) are availabe.
+* The source data for training can be shared to academic institutions.
+Request should be sent to **snu.list.software@gmail.com**.
+For each request, internal approval from our Institutional Review Board (IRB) is required (i.e. takes time).
 * Last update : 2020.10.26

 # References